Menu Close

 Post-Traumatic Stress Disorder (PTSD)

-a condition caused by a traumatic experience, with symptoms like intense memory flashbacks or dreams
+a condition caused by a distressing and traumatic experience with symptoms such as intense flashbacks or nightmares

 Anxiety